Make the World Go Away: History

 Hank Cochran wrote the song while he was on a date at a movie theater in 1960 when the film inspired him.
 He left the theater quickly, and by the time he got home fifteen minutes later had composed "Make the World Go Away".

 Ray Price recorded the song, and it scored No.2 on the Billboard country charts in 1963.
 The next year Eddy Arnold would make the song his signature hit, scoring No. 1 on the country music charts and then in 1965 No. 6 on the overall Billboard Hot 100 chart (his highest rated song ever).

 Cochran was already a successful songwriter, having written two successes for Patsy Cline: "I Fall to Pieces" (with Harlan Howard) and "She's Got You".
-"Make the World Go Away" was recorded first by Ray Price and was one of Price's first songs to feature an orchestra and female chorus, a trend that continued with other songs like "Burning Memories" and "For the Good Times".
+"Make the World Go Away" was recorded first by Ray Price for Columbia Records.
+Produced by Don Law and Frank Jones, it was one of Price's first songs to feature an orchestra and female chorus, a trend that continued with other songs like "Burning Memories" and "For the Good Times".

 Price's album peaked at No. 2 on the country chart and No. 100 on the album chart.